reagent-project/reagent/README.md

 [:div>p>b "Nested Element"]
 ```

-The `:class` attribute accepts collections in addition to plain string.
+The `:class` attribute can accept either a collection or a string.

 ```clj
 [:div {:class ["a-class" (when active? "active") "b-class"]}]